-You should replace the fuel filter at the intervals designated by Ford, which can be found in Chilton’s online data base.
+You should replace the fuel filter at the intervals designated by Ford, which can be found in Chilton’s online database.
 The intervals vary by year, from 1985 to 2008, from every 15,000 miles to every 30,000 miles.
 In 2009, Ford started using a filter which is part of the fuel pump module and does not require changing.
-It’s a fairly easy, inexpensive way to keep your whole fuel system in good shape.
+Changing the filter is a fairly easy, inexpensive way to keep your whole fuel system in good shape.

 You’ll just need a replacement fuel filter and a fuel line removal tool.
 The type of tool will vary by the year of your truck.
 These tools can be purchased at your local auto parts store.

 You’ll also need some disposable rubber or latex gloves since gasoline is tough on skin, safety goggles to avoid getting gasoline in your eyes, and a some sort of catch can, since there will be some gasoline in the old filter.